Fox Fuse

-Fox Fuse is a leading digital music label for Caribbean music and is the largest label worldwide for soca and chutney music.
-Based in Tampa, Florida (previously in New York City), Fox Fuse has built a strong reputation working with superstar clients such as Pitbull, Lil Jon and Shaggy, and has some of the top performers and producers in Caribbean music exclusively-signed to its roster.
+Fox Fuse is a digital music label for Caribbean music and is the largest label worldwide for soca and chutney music.
+Based in Tampa, Florida (previously in New York City), Fox Fuse has worked with clients such as Pitbull, Lil Jon and Shaggy, and has some of the performers and producers in Caribbean music exclusively-signed to its roster.

-Music Label
+Music label

 Fox Fuse entered the music distribution business in February 2012, releasing Trinidadian soca star Farmer Nappy's album 'You Make Me...Surrender.'
 Fox Fuse also released Farmer Nappy's hit album "Big People Party" in February 2014.